rscode999/stepperfx/README.md

 ## Final Notes

+The GUI is designed to be inconspicuous.
+All screens except for the login screen use a color that imitates "Go Away Green", allowing the GUI to avoid calling attention to itself.
+The color choice makes viewing by unauthorized users unlikely.
+The default text color is hard to see, so curious onlookers have a harder time reading the text.

 Anyone working on this project must follow the rules stated in the [rules document](rules.md).
 I reserve the rights to change, update, nullify, or interpret the rules at any time.